The Buzz

 Why and How to Taste Honey: Every Jar Tells a Story

-Taking the time to properly and fully taste honey helps both beekeepers and consumers savor the uniqueness of each varietal of honey.
-It’s not just about sweetness—real honey can have floral, fruity, nutty, or even herbal notes, and every jar tells a different story.
+Taking the time to fully taste honey allows both beekeepers and consumers to appreciate each varietal’s unique character.
+Real honey isn’t just sweet; it can be floral, fruity, nutty, herbal, or deeply earthy.
+Every jar tells a story.

 Trusting Your Local Beekeeper: The Key to Quality Honey